Impressum Law: The German Telemedia Act’s Curse for Micro-Influencers

 Service providers must render the following information easily, directly and permanently accessible for telemedia which are offered commercially, generally in return for a fee

 The emphasized part of § 5(1) above is what makes this law applicable to micro-influencers.
 It can be enough for a website owned by a micro-influencer to display ads (for example thorough Google AdSense) to fall under this law (BMJV, Impressumspflicht).
 But also the use of affiliate links or brand sponsorships may trigger this provision as such links and sponsorships generate commercial profit for the content creator.
-This means that even content creators who do not have their own website, but merely use social media accounts, may have to provide an imprint for these accounts.
+This means that even content creators who do not have their own website, but merely use social media accounts, may have to provide an legal notice for these accounts.

 Micro-influencers rely on such commercial opportunities in order to make money from their platform.
 At least one purpose of their platform is often a commercial one.
 But micro-influencers cannot easily be compared to businesses or significantly bigger influencers who also pursue commercial objectives with their online presence.
 The big difference between them is financial means.
 Micro-influencers can charge significantly less for brand deals and may also make significantly less money off affiliate links and the like due to the size of their audience.
-They are nonetheless held to the same standard for an imprint which may force some of them to reveal their personal address in order to legally continue posting.
+They are nonetheless held to the same standard for a legal notice which may force some of them to reveal their personal address in order to legally continue posting.

 The Scope & Risk of the Impressumspflicht for Micro-Influencers